Sustainable Seattle Catering

-Yes, our clients are our priority – they are the heart and soul of our business.
+Our clients are our priority – they are the heart and soul of our business.

 We conduct business based on the principles of sustainability.

-Rather than blindly following the label organic, we prefer to source our goods with a focus on sustainable farming and humane animal raising practices.
+We prefer to source our goods with a focus on sustainable farming and humane animal raising practices.
 We consider each producers’ efforts to offset their environmental footprint, and we always make an effort to stay as local as possible.

-We hope that when choosing between our food, and food that comes at a lower cost, you will consider the ‘why’ behind our prices.
+We hope that when choosing between our food and food that comes at a lower cost, you will consider the ‘why’ behind our prices.